ierturk/zsc31050-calib-rust/README.md

 ```

 If you prefer using VS Code to run tasks:
-Use ctrl-shift P then Taks: Run task and selet one
+Use ctrl-shift P then Tasks: Run task and select one

-If everything is fine, you'll get follwing screen and see the communication.
+If everything is fine, you'll get following screen and see the communication.

 ## License